CreateRemoteThread/doxastica/README.md

 elegurawolfe
 ============

-elegurawolfe is a generic api hooking framework, designed to work with a minimum of effort on the programmer's part.
+elegurawolfe is a generic api hooking framework, designed to make interacting with game processes easier. it contains two primary components:

-this is a port of old code, there's probably a lot of bugs here. use at your own risk
+- a dll loader, which allows us to inject any dll into another process' memory space
+- "shackle.dll", which acts like a mini-debugger which you can use almost like windbg inside memory. this opens up an ipc server at \\.\pipe\shackle-%d, where
+%d is the host process id.
+- "peek", which acts as an ipc client over telnet (to communicate with shackle.dll)

+## example: pwn adventure 3

+pwn adventure 3 (http://pwnadventure.com/) is a part of ghost in the shellcode 2015, and consists of an mmorpg style game. for our adventure, we will be looking at the windows version of the game:

+PWNADVENTURES\PwnAdventure3_Data\PwnAdventure3\PwnAdventure3\Binaries\Win32\PwnAdventure3-Win32-Shipping.exe
+(md5sum 51b53981e188d4e54f6e69079f924a08)

-## usage
+## dragons below etc

 ### building